 Search Timeline

-If you will complete your medical training within the next 14 months, we recommend that you begin your search timeline immediately.
-In fact, if you have completed the Personal Assessment, Goal Inventory and Prioritization above, you have taken the first step in your search timeline – congratulations.
-Many aspects of the search, such as creating a curriculum vita, developing a list of references and networking should also begin.
-Many employers and recruiters begin searching for candidates for available positions 12 months in advance.
-More often, employers and recruiters are attempting to fill positions 6 to 8 months in advance.
-Since state medical licensure and health plan credentialing can take up to 5 months, you should attempt to allow enough time for these to occur.
-While circumstances may vary, a model search timeline follows.
+Many aspects of the search, such as creating a curriculum vita and cover letter, developing a list of references and networking should also begin immediately with the inception of your final training program.
+Today, many employers and recruiters begin searching for candidates for available positions as much as 24-months in advance.
+More often, top programs and recruiters are attempting to fill positions or make opportunistic hires not less than a year in advance.
+Since state medical licensure and health plan credentialing can take 4-6 months followed by a few months of credentialing and payor plan access, you should attempt to allow enough time for these to occur to prevent delays in your employment.
+While circumstances will always vary timelines, an ideal search timeline follows.

 Professional Networking

-Begin your professional networking at least 24 months before you will complete your residency or fellowship program.
-Keep in touch with those colleagues that completed their training a year or two before your completion and discuss their first year employment experiences.
+Don’t forget to keep in close touch with those colleagues that completed their training a year or two before your completion and discuss their first-year employment experiences.
 Ask them about the pros and cons of their chosen position.
 Ask them about issues that were not anticipated.
 Professional networking provides an opportunity to evaluate your top priority goals based on the experience of individuals that have been through the search process.

 Share information with your peers and discuss opportunities that are comparable.
 Recognize that the key word is comparable.
-For instance, if a peer is accepting a position in a rural area and will be the only specialist in town, their offer may vary significantly from yours if you are considering a position in an area with many physicians providing services that you will be providing.
-Ask your peers if they are aware of opportunities that you might be interested in.
+For instance, if a peer is accepting a position at an outreach location of a university practice and will be the only specialist in town, their offer may vary significantly from yours if you are considering a position on main campus with many faculty providing services.
+Ask your peers if they are aware of opportunities in which you might have an interest.

-Be alert to events such as hosted dinners and lectures by organizations promoting practice opportunities.
-These are frequently mini “job fairs” and can be an excellent way for you to learn about employment opportunities.
-If your schedule and budget permit, attend professional meetings and discuss potential opportunities with practicing physicians.
-Professional meetings are an outstanding forum for networking.
+Plan ahead and waste no opportunities to network.
+Headed home see family, connect for coffee with a colleague.
+Headed to PAS, SPR or your specialty society meeting, ask for an opportunity to connect for coffee with colleagues you have identified from institutions in your geographic goal locations.
+Big meetings are a huge opportunity for connection and education.
 Go to these meetings with copies of your CV readily available.
 Gather contact information such as email addresses and phone numbers of physicians in locations where you have an interest.
-These contacts may be able to provide information to you regarding practice opportunities that arise in their area and they may also be a source of information regarding physicians or organizations that wish to interview you.
+These contacts may be able to provide information to you regarding practice opportunities that arise in their areas and they may also be a source of information regarding physicians or organizations that wish to interview you.
 In addition to meetings, contact your professional association.
 If you are not a member, consider the benefits of membership.
 Professional associations provide outstanding opportunities for you to network with physicians in your specialty.
 Often, association meetings are an excellent source of employment opportunity information.

 Research

 Almost all medical journals with classified advertising include such information on their website.
-An electronic search is in many ways superior to a paper search because opportunities are added and removed regularly.
 Review medical publication classified advertising each month.
 Look for available opportunities in general and specialty specific journals and publications that potentially meet your professional and geographical preference goals.
 If you see an opportunity that appears to meet these goals, contact the organization immediately.
-Even if you are 12 months away from accepting a position, the potential employer may be in a position to delay the current search, or may anticipate an additional search coinciding with your timeline.
+Even if you are 12-24 months away from accepting a position, university employers are looking farther and farther into the future for great faculty talent.

 If you are not currently receiving mail and phone calls from potential employers or search firms, you will soon be on their lists.
 Read and consider these opportunities, particularly those directly from hiring practices or organizations.
 Often potential employers will advertise and send direct mail to candidates to attempt to fill a position before they engage a search firm.
 If you are interested in one of these potential employers, it would benefit them significantly from a financial perspective if you would communicate your interest to them and prevent them from having to rely on the services of an outside organization to find you.
 In fact, money saved from search firm fees is potentially a signing bonus for you!